ZJU-Robotics-Lab/model-based-social-navigation/README.md

 # model-based-social-navigation
-Learning World Transition Model for Social-Aware Robot Navigation
+code for **Learning World Transition Model for Social-Aware Robot Navigation** is comming soon